Life Insurance Calculator: How Much Coverage Do You Need In 2026?

 • Include Final Expenses: Don’t forget to include an estimate for final expenses like funeral costs and legal fees.

-Another important consideration when deciding on the amount of coverage needed is being informed about the different types of Life Insurance policies available in Canada.
+Another important consideration when deciding on coverage is understanding the different types of Life Insurance policies available in Canada as they remain structured in 2026.
 Each type of policy has its own characteristics and benefits that are different from one another, and only the

 Term Life Insurance